connexcs/docs/docs/class5/connexml.md

 </Response>
 ```

-6. Point the DID to internal and then the name of the endpoint that you created (for example customer_a_connexml)
+6.Point the DID to internal and then the name of the endpoint that you created (for example customer_a_connexml)

 ### ConneXML Components